SopTax/IG-publication-bias/README.md

 # IG Publication Bias
 ## Project Context
 **Immunogenicity Publication Bias and Its Consequences for Predictive Modelling** This project accompanies the manuscript "_Immunogenicity Publication Bias and Its Consequences for Predictive Modelling: A Call for Transparent Reporting_".
-It investigates how publication bias — particularly the underreporting of early-phase clinical trial data with high immunogenicity — skews anti-drug antibody (ADA) incidence data.
-The R-based simulations in this repository reproduce and extend the findings presented in the paper, including ADA incidence modeling and visualizations across in-house and FDA-approved monoclonal antibody (mAb) datasets.
-The goal is to promote transparency and improve the reliability of immunogenicity prediction models by providing an openly accessible example.
+It investigates how publication bias — particularly the underreporting of early-phase clinical trial data with high immunogenicity — skews publicaly available anti-drug antibody (ADA) incidence data.
+The R-based simulations in this repository reproduce and extend the findings presented in the paper, including ADA incidence modeling and visualizations across Roche-internal and FDA-approved monoclonal antibody (mAb) datasets.
+One goal of this model is to demonstrate the impact of the publication bias on outcomes of predictive models (see publication for results).
+Another goal is to promote transparency and improve the reliability of immunogenicity prediction models by providing an openly accessible base model that can be further developed.

 ## 📘 Summary
 This project demonstrates the impact of publication bias on the modeling of ADA incidence for therapeutic monoclonal antibodies (mAbs).
 In particular, it compares ADA data from: